 For a child, poverty can last a lifetime

 In the eyes of a child, poverty is about more than just money.
 Very often children experience poverty as the lack of shelter, education, nutrition, water or health services.
 The lack of these basic needs often results in deficits that cannot easily be overcome later in life.
-Even when not clearly deprived, having poorer opportunities than their peers in any of the above can limit future opportunities.

 In most countries, children make up between a third to almost half of the population.
 Unless child poverty is specifically monitored, policy makers may have the misconception that progress is being made to reduce poverty, when in reality a large proportion of the population could be stagnating or worse off.
-This could be the case if improvements in access to health care and literacy rates are observed at the aggregate, national level while children are not taken to clinics and children are not going to school.
+This could be the case if improvements in access to health care and literacy rates are observed at the aggregate, national level while in reality, children are not taken to clinics and children are not going to school.

 SDG 1.2.2 Proportion of men, women and children of all ages living in poverty in all its dimensions according to national definitions